 We can all feel so tired of struggling some days (I’ve fought hard against fear to find my way to freedom).
 Sometimes change comes softly when we least expect it.
 Sometimes, in spite of life feeling hard, we need to make a decision to really live each day.

 She struggled back in school and turned to alcohol and drugs and sleeping around to feel loved.
 She compared herself to her big sister, always feeling like she fell short even though no one else was comparing.
 Back and forth she has danced with addiction but over the past few years has landed in a fairly soft place.
 She has never quite fit easily with her family – and the more she feels rejected, the more she lashes out, pushing people further away.
 She lacks somewhat in social graces but all she wants is to feel like she belongs.
 Safe.
 Loved.
 She has a tenacity about her that I admire – and an ability to keep reaching out for community where many others would have given up.
-She wishes perhaps that she were different, that life came easier to her.
+She wishes perhaps that she was different, that life came easier to her.
 But I think all is as it should be.

-For we are all imperfect and encounter pain on this journey.
-And each of our struggles is an opportunity to listen, to love and to learn.
+Each of our struggles is an opportunity to listen, to love and to learn.
 If you are tired of struggling right now, please remember that you are not alone.

 She is bold and interesting and a little fiery.
 She knows how to work hard and create and carve out sanctuary for others.
 And she is also completely overwhelmed and defeated; so weary of this relationship that she cannot fix.
 She thinks it is her fault.
 A better woman would know how to undo the damage, how to repair the breach.
 This is not the life she dreamed about all those years ago nor the one the books and magazines promised her.
 This one is too hard.
 Sometimes she actually thinks about driving away from it all but that is not what she really desires.
 There is so much shame swirling, dizzyingly, around this broken place in her life.
 But she does not see what I see: she is a red tent sister; always ready to reassure and hold space for others.
 For me.
 A bold and beautiful gift to the world.